jacq-system/jacq-docker/README.md

 ### Application Server (Wildfly)

-The application server uses MySQL Connector Java 8.0.17 and therefore XADataSource class name `com.mysql.cj.jdbc.MysqlXADataSource`.
+The application server is configured using files from the source directory.
 Admin interface credentials are set from `.env`.

 ## Usage